Alex Rodriguez: 2003

 The 2003 season was Rodriguez's last year with the Rangers.
-He led the American League in home runs, runs scored, and slugging percentage, and won his second consecutive Gold Glove Award.
+He led the AL in home runs, runs scored, and slugging percentage, and won his second consecutive Gold Glove Award.
 He also led the league in fewest at-bats per home run (12.9) and became the youngest player to hit 300 homers.
 He was tied with Jim Thome for the MLB lead in homers, and he won his second Babe Ruth Home Run Award.

 Following five top-10 finishes in the AL MVP voting between 1996 and 2002, Rodriguez won his first MVP trophy.
 Rodriguez, a two-time runner up in the balloting by the Baseball Writers' Association of America, joined outfielder Andre Dawson from the 1987 Chicago Cubs as the only players to play on last-place teams and win the award.

 Following the 2003 season, Texas set out to part ways with Rodriguez and his expensive contract.
 The Rangers initially agreed to a trade with the Boston Red Sox, sending Rodriguez to Boston for Manny Ramirez, 19-year old pitching prospect Jon Lester, and cash considerations.
-However, the Major League Baseball Players Association vetoed the deal because it called for a voluntary reduction in salary by Rodriguez.
+However, the MLB Players Association vetoed the deal because it called for a voluntary reduction in salary by Rodriguez.
 Despite the failed deal with the Red Sox, the Rangers named him team captain during that off-season.

 New York Yankees

 Rodriguez took over at third base after he was traded to the Yankees in 2004.

 Yankees third baseman Aaron Boone suffered a knee injury while playing a game of pickup basketball that sidelined him for the entire 2004 season, creating a hole at third base.

 On February 15, 2004, the Rangers traded Rodriguez to the New York Yankees for second baseman Alfonso Soriano and a player to be named later (Joaquín Árias was sent to the Rangers on March 24).
 The Rangers also agreed to pay $67 million of the $179 million left on Rodriguez's contract.
 Rodriguez agreed to switch positions from shortstop to third base, paving the way for the trade, because the popular Derek Jeter was already entrenched at shortstop.
 This was only the second time in MLB history that a reigning MVP was traded, with the first coming in 1914 when Eddie Collins was traded to the Chicago White Sox from the Philadelphia Athletics for cash considerations.
 Rodriguez also had to switch uniform numbers; he had worn 3 his entire career, but the number was retired by the Yankees in honor of Babe Ruth.
 Instead, Rodriguez chose to change his number to 13, in honor of Miami Dolphins quarterback Dan Marino.
-A Miami native himself, Rodriguez had grown up watching Marino and also wore number 13 when he played quarterback in high school.
+As a Miami native, Rodriguez had grown up watching Marino and also wore number 13 when he played quarterback in high school.